-In 1972, a group of concerned Houstonians founded Citizens for Animal Protection (CAP) a non-profit, 501(c)(3), in response to the pervasive problem of thousands of neglected and abused animals in Harris County.
+In 1972, a group of concerned Houstonians founded Citizens for Animal Protection (CAP), 501(c)(3) non-profit organization, in response to the pervasive problem of thousands of neglected and abused animals in Harris County.
 The majority of animal shelters, including the city’s program, had few standards for animal care or adoption procedures and were in deplorable condition.
 These selfless volunteers had a vision of a community that cared for and protected homeless, helpless animals.
-That vision included pioneering programs such as the creation of the first comprehensive pet adoption screening system, pet facilitated therapy for patients at the VA hospital and the elderly in nursing homes and the first feral cat assistance program in the Houston area.
+That vision included pioneering programs such as the creation of the first comprehensive pet adoption screening system, pet facilitated therapy for patients at the VA hospital and the elderly in nursing homes and one of the first feral cat assistance programs in the state, FCAP, feral cat assistance program.

-With an average adoption rate of forty-seven percent, CAP has one of the highest rates in the state and three times the national average.
-The dedication of staff and volunteers translates into more homeless pets being placed in loving homes.
 CAP has received numerous awards for its shelter operations including the National Humane Award of Excellence from PetsMart Charities and the Exceptional Adoption Placement Program Award from the New York ASPCA.
-CAP has the distinction of earning a 4-star rating for six consecutive years from CharityNavigator.
+CAP has the distinction of having earned a 4-star rating for twelve consecutive years from CharityNavigator.

 One of the most unique characteristics of CAP is its highly active volunteer force.
 These volunteers work tirelessly to provide support at the shelter and special events, foster care for medically needy animals and financial contributions.
-Individual donors provide most of CAP’s $2 million annual budget with additional support from foundations and businesses.
-Our Pet Supply Shop and Thrift Store provide additionally needed funds.
+Individual donors provide most of CAP’s nearly $4 million annual budget with additional support from foundations and businesses.
+Our Pet Supply Shop provides additionally needed funds.
 No funds are received from United Way or the government.